Everything you need to know about Packages in Go

 // use ==> gorm.SomeExportedMember

 So, if you made a package and want people to use it, just publish it on GitHub and you are good to go.
 If your package is executable, people can use it as a command-line tool else they can import it in a program and use it as a utility module.
-The only thing they need to do is use the below command.
+The only thing they need to do is use this command.

 $ go get github.com/your-username/repo-name